-The answer to this question depends on a variety of factors.
-However, if you or your passenger is seriously injured in a car crash, your first concern should be getting medical care, not who is going to pay for it.
+If you or your passenger is seriously injured in a car accident, your first concern should be getting medical care, not who is going to pay for it.
 Once liability is worked out and settlements are negotiated, reimbursements will be issued if necessary.
-In general, the party responsible for causing the accident is also responsible for paying for it.
+In general, the party responsible for causing the auto accident is also responsible for paying for damages.

 When the Other Person Pays